 Nevertheless, there are a few exceptions where you can ask for some form of coverage, and even obtain it.

 How to get your money back on a non-refundable fare

 If your flight is canceled due to a major schedule change, you will get back the amount that you paid for your flight ticket.
+For example, if you live in France, or in the French region of Canada, and you had problems with WizzAir, search for indemnité d’annulation de vol de Wizz Air.
 Unfortunately, you will not receive a cent more as compensation.
 You may accuse the company of mistreatment, but it will not get you anywhere good.